-At his young age, Juan has lived through a lot.
+Even at his age, Juan had lived through a lot.
 In July 2012, he fell suddenly ill, and his family was devastated when he was diagnosed with a brain tumor at a local hospital in Arizona.
 Because Amelia didn’t have health insurance, she was worried that she wouldn’t be able to get him the treatment he needed.
 Amelia’s sister urged her to look into St. Jude, where no family ever receives a bill for treatment, travel, housing or food — because all a family should worry about is helping their child live.

-“Without St. Jude, I don’t think Juan would have gotten the treatment he needed,” Amelia said.
+“Without St. Jude, I don’t think Juan would have gotten the treatment he needed,” Amelia said at the time.
 “We didn’t worry about anything while we were here.
 Our doctors and nurses were amazing.
 Everyone was so supportive.”

-These days, Juan lives back in Arizona and visits St. Jude every three weeks as part of his ongoing care.
+Juan lived in Arizona and used to visit St. Jude every three weeks as part of his ongoing care.
 But when he returned to the hospital in July 2017, he needed surgery, and there were complications.
 The family stayed until December.

 Amelia’s sisters had gotten the family tickets to the Intocable concert in Phoenix in October, and they had to miss it.
 Coincidentally, the band planned their benefit concert in San Antonio on Juan’s birthday, and by then, Juan was feeling well enough to travel.
 A staff member at ALSAC, the fundraising and awareness organization for St. Jude, arranged for the family to be there.

 Grupo Intocable performing at a concert benefiting St. Jude in 2016